Horlawhumy-dev/cloudgen_tf_script/README.md

 ## Instructions
 1. To set up the AWS environment, follow these steps:

-2. Clone the repository or create a new directory for your Terraform files.
+2. Clone the repository

-3. Place the Terraform script (main.tf and variables.tf) in the global directory.
+3. Ensure the Terraform script (main.tf and variables.tf) in the global directory.

-Open the main.tf file and replace the placeholder values with your actual AWS credentials, desired configurations, and customize any other values to fit your requirements.
+Open the global variables.tf file and replace the placeholder values with your actual AWS credentials, desired configurations, and customize any other values to fit your requirements.
 Make sure to update the following values:

 * `YOUR_AWS_ACCESS_KEY` and `YOUR_AWS_SECRET_ACCESS_KEY` with your AWS access key and secret access key.
-* Set the desired AWS region in the `provider` block (`region` parameter).
+* Set the desired AWS region in the block `region` as well.
-* Customize the VPC CIDR block, subnet CIDR blocks, security group rules, load balancer settings, EC2 instance settings, RDS instance settings, etc.
+* Customize the VPC CIDR block, subnet CIDR blocks, security group rules, load balancer settings, Auto Scaling EC2 instance settings, RDS instance settings, etc.

 4. Create a user data script for your EC2 instances.
-This script is provided as base64 encoded data in the user_data attribute of the aws_launch_configuration resource.
-Replace the user-data.sh file with your own script or modify it according to your application requirements.
+This script is provided as base64 encoded data in the `user_data_file` attribute of the aws_launch_configuration resource.
+Replace the `user-data_script.sh` file in the launch configuration module with your own script or modify it according to your application requirements.

 5. Open a terminal or command prompt and navigate to the directory containing the Terraform files.